datanav/docs/git.rst

 Branching
 =========

 When you want to start working on a new feature, you should start by creating a new feature branch.
 When checking out the new branch, make sure that you have the latest version of the source branch.
 Generally new feature branches should be checkout out from the develop branch.
-Generally we want feature branches to be named after the relevant task/issue id. :ref:`Branch Naming`
+Generally we want feature branches to be named after the relevant task/issue id.
+You can read more about how to name the branches correctly in :ref:`Branch naming <branch-naming>`.
 ::

     git checkout master